akamai/hface/docs/facade.rst

 The :class:`hface.client.Client` can be used to issue an HTTP request:

 .. literalinclude:: ../examples/client.py

+(The example should run as it is.
+It is available in `examples/client.py <https://github.com/akamai/hface/blob/main/examples/client.py>`_)

 Async context manager :meth:`.Client.session` must be entered to get :class:`.ClientSession`.
 The :meth:`.ClientSession.dispatch` makes HTTP requests.